Apply for Your Study Permit

 Only citizens or permanent residents of the United States and residents of Greenland, or St. Pierre and Miquelon are eligible to apply at a port-of-entry.

-If the PAL Tool (available near the top of this page) or the official exemption list is available from IRCC indicate that you require a PAL it will be issued to you through the university.
+Please refer to the PAL Tool (available near the top of this page) or the official exemption list (available from IRCC) to determine whether you require a PAL or are possibly PAL-exempt.

-Newly-admitted undergraduate students who require a PAL can find information about how to get the attestation letter through the University Registrar’s Office.
+Newly-admitted undergraduate students who require a PAL can find information about how to get their PAL through the University Registrar’s Office.
+In most cases, you must accept your admission offer and pay the deposit before the PAL will be issued to you.

-Newly-admitted graduate students should accept their offer of admission and monitor the email address used in your application to U of T for important updates and instructions, including next steps for obtaining your Provincial Attestation Letter (PAL).
+Newly-admitted graduate students should accept their offer of admission and monitor the email address used in your application to U of T for important updates and instructions, including next steps for obtaining your PAL.

-Continuing students at any level of study can request a PAL through our immigration advising team.
-You can email isa.cie@utoronto.ca from your U of T account with:
+Continuing students at any level of study can request a PAL through the CIE immigration advising team.
+Send an email to <isa.cie@utoronto.ca> from your U of T email account with:

 - Your name as it appears on your passport; and,

-- Your program and level of study (as well as when your program started).
+- Your academic program and level of study (as well as when your program started).

 IRCC has two separate systems for submitting applications, the: